motion to enforce child support payments

 Federal law also affords the district attorneys the power to intercept tax refunds, seize or place a lien on properties, and even garnish wages.

 If your ex’s employer doesn’t follow through or comply with the wage garnishment, they can then be held liable for the funds owed as well.
 But as you might imagine, making this happen also requires legal intervention.
-Which only further complicates an already complicated situation.
+This only further complicates an already complicated situation.

-Some states even allow the revocation of a deadbeat spouse’s driver’s license and the State Department may refuse to issue a passport to anyone who owes more than $2,500 in child support.
+Some states even allow the revocation of a deadbeat spouse’s driver’s license, and the State Department may refuse to issue a passport to anyone who owes more than $2,500 in child support.

 Possible Jail Time

 The primary goal is to get the money that you need to support your child.
-Your ex being jailed doesn’t accomplish that— even if your anger makes it sound like a good solution.
+Your ex being jailed doesn’t accomplish that, even if your anger makes it sound like a good solution.

 That being said, if nothing else works, the threat of incarceration may serve as a motivator.
 Most jurisdictions are understandably reluctant to exercise this option, but it exists and may be the one that delivers results.

 In the end, it’s best to remember the ultimate purpose of these payments, to care for and provide for your children.
-That’s the point and that’s what you should keep in mind.
+That’s the point, and that’s what you should keep in mind.